Last updated on April 19, 2026

 Light Requirements

-- The [snake plant] is incredibly adaptable:
+- It is incredibly adaptable:

 - Tolerates low light